nicolafranchini/venomaps/readme.txt

 ### Adding into posts/pages

-Insert the Block VenoMaps inside your posts or page, or copy the shortcode from the field below the map's title and paste it anywhere inside your posts or pages, that's it.
+Insert the Block **VenoMaps** inside your posts or page, or copy the shortcode from the field below the map's title and paste it anywhere inside your posts or pages, that's it.

 ### Adding into widget

-Under Appearance > Widgets you will find a new widget **VenoMaps**.
-Add it to your sidebar, select the desired map from the dropdown menu and save.
+The block **VenoMaps** is available also for sidebars and footer.

 ### Custom styles available